Home » Milan » Leonardo3

 Get ready to discover the outstanding work of the great Leonardo.

-Leonardo3 celebrates Leonardo Da Vinci’s discoveries and inventions, and the museum is dedicated to his works and hosts 3D restorations of his painting and working models.
+Leonardo3 celebrates Leonardo Da Vinci’s discoveries and inventions, and the museum is dedicated to his works and hosts 3D restorations of his paintings and working models.

 The 3D models were made after carefully examining sources like Leonardo’s original Manuscript.

-The Patronage of the Comune di Milano and the Award of Excellence from the President of the Italian Republic recognizes this exhibit.
+The Patronage of the Comune di Milano and the Award of Excellence from the President of the Italian Republic recognize this exhibit.

 You can spot The Submarine, the Time Machine, the Mechanical Dragonfly, the Rapid-Fire Crossbow, and the Mechanical Eagle at Leonardo3 Milano.

-The reconstruction of musical instruments and the digital restoration of the Last Supper is a must-see.
+The reconstruction of musical instruments and the digital restoration of the Last Supper are must-sees.

 You can buy tickets to the World of Leonardo da Vinci online or at the museum’s entrance.